1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/globals.md

 #### Description

-Retrieves the memory address of a userdata object.
+Retrieves the memory address of light userdata object.
+Just a shortcut for [lud2ptr](#lud2ptr).

 #### Parameters